tyleransom/DScourseS18/DatabaseMgmt/README.md

 ## 1. Statistical Programming Languages
 The three main mathematical and statistical programming languages we will use and discuss in this class are R, Python, and Julia.
 There are many other languages that can be used for statistical analysis: Stata, SAS, SPSS, Matlab, and even JavaScript.
 Many of the languages listed in the prior sentence were built on C, C++, or Fortran.
 The latter three are known as **compiled** languages, while all other are known as **scripted** languages.
 Compiled languages require the user to write code that the CPU can understand, whereas scripted languages allow the user to write code that is more human-readable, at the expense of performance.

 Julia is the newest language and attempts to be a scripted language that can run at compiled speeds.
 R, Python, and others also have facilities that allow a user to insert C, C++, or Fortran code into the script and achieve greater performance.
-Such instances are often referred to as ``glue code'' as they require interfacing between different languages in the same code script.
+Such instances are often referred to as "glue code" as they require interfacing between different languages in the same code script.

 Below is a table summarizing the main differences between R, Python, and Julia: